-Legislation sponsored by Assembly Democrats Cleopatra G. Tucker, Valerie Vainieri Huttle, Annette Quijano, Benjie Wimberly and Gabriela Mosquera to criminalize the act of secretly photographing or recording under a person's clothing - commonly referred to as "upskirting" - gained final legislative approval from the Senate on Monday.
+Legislation sponsored by Assembly Democrats Cleopatra G. Tucker, Valerie Vainieri Huttle, Annette Quijano, Benjie Wimberly and Gabriela Mosquera to criminalize the act of secretly photographing or recording under a person's clothing - commonly referred to as "upskirting" was unanimously approved by the full Assembly on Thursday.

 "With today's level of technology, most people with cell phones are essentially walking around with an Internet linked video camera in their pocket at all times," said Tucker (D-Essex).
 "This can lead certain people to assume it is acceptable to 'document' whatever they choose, even if it violates someone else's privacy.
 We are here today to say that should not, cannot and will not be the case in New Jersey."

 The bill (A-156) would make it illegal for an individual, knowing that he or she is not licensed or privileged to do so, to photograph, film, videotape, record or otherwise reproduce in any manner an image of the undergarment-clad intimate parts of another person, without that person's specific consent and in any circumstance in which a reasonable person would not expect to have their undergarments observed.
 Violators would face up to 18 months in jail and fines of up to $10,000.

 "Upskirting is not a prank or a game.
 It's a crime - a defiling and invasive crime," said Vainieri Huttle (D-Bergen).
 "Today we're putting perpetrators on notice that they will face consequences for their actions."